The Making of Axon Body 3: Video Magic in Tampere, Finland

-Our latest body camera, Axon Body 3, is available now.
+Our latest body camera, Axon Body 3, recently launched.
 We continue to hear great stories from customers as it hits the streets, but we wanted to share some of our own stories from the path to launch.
 Today's post covers some of the breakthrough advancements in image quality.
 When you're done, keep scrolling for more articles with other inside peeks from the team.

 It all started with a casual conversation in the spring of 2018, on a brisk day in Tampere, Finland.
 It went something like this: